 – Max Velocity Tactical

-The idea shifted to using the battle belt less as a do-all fighting implement, but more of a minimum-capability system that you could keep with you all of the time without being encumbered.
+The idea shifted away from the battle belt a do-all fighting implement.
+Instead, it became a minimum-capability system that you could keep with you all of the time without being encumbered.

 Jeff Gurwitch, former Army Special Forces, outlined his thoughts for SWAT Magazine in 2016.
 He echoed a lot of the sentiment Max does for keeping it fairly minimal but recommends a utility pouch for miscellaneous items.

 I also closely followed the reports of guys on Lightfighter.net as they rotated in and out of training.
 Everyone came back with similar answers: it’s all about what you need it to do at a minimum, nothing more.
-When that moment comes, add a plate carrier/chest rig and a backpack.
+When you needed to step up capability, add a plate carrier/chest rig and a backpack.

 Back to the Current Battle Belt